JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/README.md

 This project implements the Model-View-Controller (MVC) design pattern to ensure a clear separation of concerns.
-The directory structure is customised to reflect this design principle and to facilitate the implementation of the Proof of Concept (PoC) program as described in the report.
+The directory structure is customised to reflect this design principle and to facilitate the implementation of the final application as described in the report.
 Below is an overview of the structure and the Maven configuration used to accommodate it.

 ## Prerequisites